Updated April 26, 2023

-It makes sure that their offer holds the value of the company and experiences the customers’ needs.
+It ensures that their offer holds the company’s value and customers’ needs.

 Here are some points on Product Management vs Brand Management

-Behind every successful product is the hand of a product manager while to sustain the success of a product is the role of a Brand Manager.
+Behind every successful product is the hand of a product manager, while sustaining the success of a product is the role of a Brand Manager.

-The success of any product or service of the company’s prolific venture or services lay in the hand of a product manager.
+The success of any product or service of the company’s prolific venture or services lies in the hand of a product manager.

 It is this person who is responsible for making the product a success.
-He conceptualizes the product to make it suitable for the right audience and at the right time, this means he sees that product has all the features that make it conducive for the people the company is targeting.
+He conceptualizes the product to suit the right audience and time.
+He ensures the product has all the features conducive to the target people.

-The product manager has the capability to understand the needs of the customers and then to come up with a compelling product definition.
+The product manager can understand the customer’s needs and develop a clear product definition.

-This process comes through by having a deeper insight into the prevailing conditions, the capability to make the judgment and make the right choices.
+This process comes through a deeper insight into the prevailing conditions and the capability to make the right judgment and choices.

-Then product manager prepares the strategy and a roadmap bringing out ideas on how to generate value from the product and see how the enhancement of the product generates value in future.
+The product manager prepares the strategy and a roadmap to generate value from the product and see how the product’s enhancement creates future value.

-The product management strategies also help sales and marketing team in making the value of the products and services known to the potential customers and generate the market for the products.
+The product management strategies also help the sales and marketing team make the value of the products and services known to the potential customers and generate the market for the products.

-It is about cultivating the consistency of the brand that comes up with efforts in generating the presence felt.
+In contrast, a brand manager builds the brand positioning and keeps the brand success sustained for many years.
+It is about cultivating the consistency of the brand that comes up with efforts to generate the presence felt.

-For example, Coca-Cola was started many years back but still, it is a most preferred drink among the people all over the world as the company was able to make its presence felt with its quality standard and making it a most cherished drink.
+For example, Coca-Cola is the most preferred drink among people worldwide as the company was able to make its presence felt with its quality standard.
+Still, it is the most cherished drink.

-Now Coca-Cola is making its “One Brand” strategy all over the globe for all its drinks entitled “Taste the Feeling” strapline.
+Now Coca-Cola is making its “One Brand” strategy globally for all its drinks entitled “Taste the Feeling” strapline.

-It is linking the brand with the feeling of love, friendship, unity and brotherhood that comes with Coca-Cola taste as reported by Thomas Hobbes in Marketing Week.
+It links the brand with the feeling of love, friendship, unity, and brotherhood that comes with Coca-Cola taste, as reported by Thomas Hobbes in Marketing Week.

 James Heaton explains, “Getting your brand right internally is actually the key to getting it right out in the world”.
 (Source: Tronvig Group).

-This means a brand manager aligns his brand strategy with an organizational goal and builds awareness and consensus on the strategy formulated.
+This means a brand manager aligns his brand strategy with an organizational goal.
+He also builds awareness and consensus on the strategy formulated.
 This ensures what your brand is promising you are delivering.

-We can also say product managing as a marketing involving tactics to lure the customers to buy their products or services.
+We can also say product managing is a marketing involving tactics to lure customers into buying their products or services.

-It is pressing the products or services into the market for customers to see, touch, feel and ultimately buy as for instance we hear the salesman saying, “Our product will boost your energy as no other product can do.”
+It is pressing the products or services into the market for customers to see, touch, feel and ultimately buy.
+For instance, the salesman says, “Our product will boost your energy as no other product can do.”

-Here the marketing tactics are being employed to emphasize the products, features, specifications and how the product can be beneficial to the customers.
+Here, marketing tactics emphasize the products, features, specifications, and how the product can be beneficial to the customers.

-In product, managing trends are analyzed, and taste and preference of the consumers are understood, before getting the product in the market, while branding encompasses a much bigger picture.
+In product, managing trends are analyzed, and the taste and preferences of the consumers are understood before releasing in the market.
+While branding encompasses a much bigger picture.

-It is a brand that remains stick in the minds of the people when all the marketing efforts are over.
+The brand remains stuck in people’s minds when all the marketing efforts are over.

-Proper strategies are developed to explain to the customers your stand, promises and the personality you are emphasizing.
+Proper strategies help explain to the customers your stand, promises, and personality you are emphasizing.

-It is not limited to only your logo, slogan, colour palette that conveys your message but it lives in your day to day interaction that you have with the market.
+It is not only limited to your logo, slogan, or color palette that conveys your message, but also it lives in your day-to-day interaction with the market.

 - The images that you are trying to project